• Subscribe to Blog via Email

 3. Tear up tissue paper into small pieces.
 I used a variety of tissue papers that were donated or purchased from the gift wrap section at Target.

-Paper Mache Bowl 1 (4)4.
+Torn pieces of colorful tissue paper, including polka-dot and striped patterns, scattered on a surface.4.
 Dip the tissue paper pieces in the paper mache and smooth to the insides of the plastic bowl.

 5. Keep adding lots of layers of tissue paper.
 I added at least 4 or 5 layers of tissue paper.
 I also used Kabnet Dry Wax Paper to add thickness.
 Notice how some layers show through other pieces.
 Choose colors and patterns that go well together.